evronylab/NanoSeqTools/README.md

 ##### Arguments
 * nanoseq_data: Dataset resulting from load_nanoseq_data function

 * regions.list: GRangesList object, comprised of GRanges that each contains a 'region set' to jointly analyze.
 The regions within each 'region set' can have overlaps (the functions handle this).
-The strand of each region in the region set specifies for each region, which mutations to include: '+ and '-' strand include mutations where central pyrimidine is on the '+' and '-' strands of the reference genome, respectively, and '*' includes all mutations.
-When there are overlapping regions with opposite strands, the mutations are counted only once regardless of the strand.
+Regions that were excluded when running load_nanoseq_data ('exclude_regions') are excluded from all region sets.
+The strand of each region in the region set specifies which mutations to include: '+ and '-' strand include mutations where central pyrimidine is on the '+' and '-' strands of the reference genome, respectively, and '*' includes all mutations.
+When there are overlapping regions with opposite strands within the same 'region set', the mutations in those overlapping regions are counted only once, because each mutation is a central pyrimidine on only one strand.
+Regions that are not in the contigs analyzed by the NanoSeq pipeline can be included in a 'region set', but they do not contribute any aspect of the data analysis.
 Best practice is to name the elements of regions.list, since these names are carried forward to the output.

-* excluded_samples: Names of samples excluded from the results because they do not have NanoSeq read coverage in any regions

 * tabix_bin: Full path of tabix binary